Treason trial: Colonel Gameli slapped with contempt

 The Accra High Court trying nine persons for treason has sentenced Colonel Samuel Kwadzo Gameli to sign a bond to be of good behaviour for six months for contempt.

-Colonel Gameli, one of the accused persons facing an abetment of High treason charge, was caught playing an audio of the Court's proceedings whilst Court was in session.
+Colonel Gameli, one of the accused persons facing abetment of High treason charge, was caught playing audio of the Court’s proceedings whilst Court was in session.

 He was then asked how long he had been recording and he confessed that since Wednesday, July 19, 2023.

-Justice Stephen Oppong, another judge on the panel, enquired if the court had not been telling the court users not to record the proceedings and Colonel Gameli responded in the affirmative.
+Justice Stephen Oppong, another Judge on the panel, enquired that had the Court not been telling the court users not to record the Court and Colonel agreed with him.

 That was when Justice Afia Serwaa said with Ghana’s history whereby some judges were martyred, producing and sharing judges’ photos, audio recordings and others with the public was unsafe.